BookHives/frontend/README.md

 #### Step 6: Open the Application

-Navigate to [http://localhost:3000](http://localhost:3000) in your browser
+Navigate to [http://localhost:3000](http://localhost:3000) in your browser for local development, or visit the live application at [https://bookhive-frontend-1d36e543d26f.herokuapp.com/](https://bookhive-frontend-1d36e543d26f.herokuapp.com/)

 ## Project Structure